dougaparry/Intro-to-R/Exercises/3_Thursday.md

 Exercises:

 1. In code that doesn’t use `stringr`, you’ll often see `paste()` and `paste0()`.
 What’s the difference between the two functions?
-What stringr function are they equivalent to?
+Which stringr function are they equivalent to?
 How do the functions differ in their handling of NA?
 2. Use `str_length()` and `str_sub()` to extract the middle character from a string.
 What will you do if the string has an even number of characters?
 3. What does `str_trim()` do?
 What’s the opposite of `str_trim()`?
 4. Given the corpus of common words in `stringr::words`, create regular expressions that find all words that: